ajski1701/raspi-expand-rootfs-centos/README.md

 Author Information
 ------------------

-Based off of the Ansible playbook by Charles Korn ([me@charleskorn.com](me@charleskorn.com)).
+Based off of the original Ansible playbook by Charles Korn ([me@charleskorn.com](me@charleskorn.com)).
 His original repository can be found at https://github.com/charleskorn/raspi-expanded-rootfs

 Modified for CentOS 7 ARM by [AJ1701](https://github.com/AJ1701)